 After the Crystal Palace project ended, Hawkins took up a new career as a popular lecturer.
 Among his favorite topics were pterosaurs and dragons, as he was convinced that the fossils of the former spawned the legends of the latter.
 Despite his success on the lecture circuit, Hawkins hoped to be reinstated at Crystal Palace, but it didn't happen.
 Instead, he sold lithographs of the sculptures that might have been.

 In 1868, Hawkins made the first of two trips to the United States.
 By the time he arrived, naturalists' understanding of dinosaur articulation had improved, aided by the discovery of a nearly complete Hadrosaurus foulkii.
 Under the guidance of Joseph Leidy at the Academy of Natural Sciences in Philadelphia, Hawkins developed a model of the hadrosaur skeleton.
 The fossil was lacking a skull, so Hawkins sculpted one, loosely based on the skull of a modern-day iguana.
-After the skeleton model was put on display, some 100,000 visitors came to see it in 1859 — almost twice the number of visitors to the museum in the previous year.
+After the skeleton model was put on display, some 100,000 visitors came to see it — almost twice the number of visitors to the museum in the previous year.

 Spurred by his success with the hadrosaur, Hawkins began making grand plans for a Paleozoic Museum in New York's Central Park, invited by the park's comptroller in 1868.
 The project ultimately failed, likely because everyone wanting to do business in New York had to find a way to benefit the notorious William "Boss" Tweed.
 Tweed apparently couldn't figure out a way to reap kickbacks from the proposed museum, so he ordered its foundations plowed under, claiming that the price tag for the museum would be too high.
 When Hawkins spoke out against Tweed and his plans, Tweed sent vandals to destroy the models, and later his molds.
 Exactly where the dinosaur model parts wound up remains something of a mystery, although some urban explorers keep looking.